Professor Michelle Bolduc

 Rooted in the medieval notion of translatio and the applied activity of translation, Michelle’s current research lies at the intersection of translation and rhetoric, straddling the boundaries of translation studies, the translatio(n) of modern rhetoric and philosophy, and medieval literature.

-Her most recent book, Translation and the Rediscovery of Rhetoric (Toronto: Pontifical Institute of Mediaeval Studies, 2020), shows how translation, as practice and as metaphor, serves as the vehicle for the transfer of rhetoric as an art of argumentation and persuasion from Classical Greece and Rome to modern Paris and Brussels by way of medieval France/Italy.
+Translation and the Rediscovery of Rhetoric (Toronto: Pontifical Institute of Mediaeval Studies, 2020), shows how translation, as practice and as metaphor, serves as the vehicle for the transfer of rhetoric as an art of argumentation and persuasion from Classical Greece and Rome to modern Paris and Brussels by way of medieval France/Italy.

 It explores a significant and quite specific transmission of rhetorical thought.
 Beginning with the Roman orator Cicero, it proceeds to the medieval Italian notary, philosopher, and statesman Brunetto Latini, whose translations of Cicero’s De inventione will plant the seeds for the renewal of rhetoric as an art of persuasion, radically changing the fate of rhetoric in the twentieth century in the work of the French literary critic Jean Paulhan and Belgian philosophers Chaïm Perelman and Lucie Olbrechts-Tyteca.

 As Helen Solterer (Duke University) comments, “Bolduc investigates this sequence as a way to think through the fundamental operation of translation, as much a political activity in Europe savaged by world war as in Republican Rome or medieval city-states.
 The result is an uncommon reflection on the civic value of artful language and the transmission of knowledge that is one birthright of every humanist.”